 Over the last two decades, entire industries have been restructured to accommodate rapid technological change and the continued innovation and growth needed to remain competitive.

-The Strategic Innovation Certificate is designed to address this demand by preparing students to successfully navigate an increasingly complex technological environment and develop the skills needed to strategically manage science, technology and innovation in the workforce.
+The Strategic Innovation Certificate (SIC) is designed to address this demand by preparing students to successfully navigate an increasingly complex technological environment and develop the skills needed to strategically manage innovation, science, and technology in the workforce.

-All candidates pursuing this certificate are required to complete four courses (12 credit hours) beyond the typical core coursework with a GPA of 3.0 or better across the four courses.
+All candidates pursuing this certificate are required to complete four courses (12 credit hours) with a GPA of 3.0 or better in each course.

 - MGMT 733: Strategic Management of Technology and Innovation

 - MGMT 776: Strategic Innovation Planning and Processes